You don't have to head abroad to capture dramatic landscapes – here is a selection of the best places to photograph landscapes in the UK

-Best for: Photographers looking for dramatic, Tolkien-esque scenery and skies.
+Best for: Photographers looking for dramatic, Tolkien-esque scenery and skies

+The dramatic white chalky cliffs of Beachy Head in the South Downs National Park provides an iconic shot for photographers.
 From above and below, the contrast of blue, green, red and stark white of this famous cliff-side location in East Sussex has inspired many a photographer.
 Clear sunny days are probably the best time to capture the different colour variations.

-Best for: Striking coastal shots – look out for mysterious sea mists shrouding the cliffs and the iconic lighthouse in the sea below.
+Best for: Striking coastal shots – look out for mysterious sea mists shrouding the cliffs and the iconic lighthouse in the sea below

-The Yorkshire Dales are a medley of grassy mountainous terrain with strange ruins and rock formations that punctuate the landscape.
+The Yorkshire Dales National Park is a medley of grassy mountainous terrain with strange ruins and rock formations that punctuate the landscape.
 See geological curiosities - the Norber Erratics near Crummock Dale, the steadfast Ribblehead Viaduct and Whernside - the highest of Yorkshire’s ‘Three Peaks’.
 Take in the top-of-the-world views from Simon’s Seat, the strange limestone pavement of the Southerscales Scar and see Ingleborough’s peak in the winter when covered in snow.

-Best for: curious rock formations and the rolling green hills of the Yorkshire Dales.
+Best for: Curious rock formations and the rolling green hills of the Yorkshire Dales.

+The Giant's Causeway in Northern Ireland is an area of about 40,000 interlocking basalt columns, created through an ancient volcanic eruption.
 The hexagonal shapes of Northern Ireland’s honeycomb of rocks is breathtakingly weird and wonderful and creates fantastic light and shadows.